Try Semrush

 Finally, link FROM those pages to the pages that you want to rank most.

-For example, a few months ago I published this guide to Google RankBrain.
+For example, when I published this guide to Google RankBrain, it of course had zero backlinks.

 Google RankBrain SEO post